Razz4780/auth_service/README.md

     pass_hash VARCHAR NOT NULL,
     active BOOLEAN NOT NULL
 );

-CREATE TABLE auth_admins (
-    id SERIAL PRIMARY KEY,
-    pass_hash VARCHAR NOT NULL
-);
 ```

-This service requires both tables to already exist in the database.
+This service requires the table to exist in the database.
-Table ```admins``` is not editable through this service.

 ## Configuration
 This service can be configured through following environment variables: